BLSQ/iaso/docs/pages/dev/reference/API/org_unit_registry.md

-      "uuid": "UUID - provided by the client when request was created", "status": "Enum<Status> - one of `new`, `validated`, `rejected`", "org_unit_name": "String - name of the OrgUnit", "org_unit_type_name": "String - name of the current OrgUnitType", "groups": "Array<String> - names of the current Groups", "created_by": "String - username of the user who created that request",
+      "uuid": "UUID - provided by the client when request was created", "status": "Enum<Status> - one of `new`, `validated`, `rejected`", "org_unit_name": "String - name of the OrgUnit", "org_unit_type_id": "Int - id of the current OrgUnitType", "org_unit_type_name": "String - name of the current OrgUnitType", "groups": "Array<String> - names of the current Groups", "created_by": "String - username of the user who created that request",